IlyasMercan/AgoricPatterns/docs/patterns/theDependentParticipationPattern.md

     also dependent on the creator.
-The difference is that in the bilateral trade pattern, one instance of the smart contract guarantees exactly one trade, while in the dependent participation pattern once instance of the smart contract guarantees an arbitrary amount of trades.
+The difference is that in the bilateral trade pattern, one instance of the smart contract guarantees exactly one trade, while in the dependent participation pattern one instance of the smart contract guarantees an arbitrary amount of trades.